suddh123/YOLO-object-detection-in-java/README.md

 1. JAVA SE 8   get it here : https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
 2. OpenCV 4.0  , get it here : https://opencv.org/
 3. TIBCO Streambase : I use TIBCO  Streambase a complex event processing engine to compile and run this project but you can use any standard IDE

+##We will discuss the code in detail in a blogpost which i will publish shortly for now lets straight away get into coding
+### For this its assumed user has familarity on Opencv and YOLO as well as their setup , a blog post shortly will explain these as well